On Surfaces in R^n via Gauss Map, Caustics, Duality and Pseudo Euclidean Geometry of Quadratic Forms: Relations between , , , and the Local Invariants

 If $p\in M_3\subset\R^5$ the focal centres at $\RP^2_\infty$ form an ellipse ($\mathcal{C}_p\cap\RP^2_\infty$).
 Thus there is ``an ellipse of tangent hyperplanes'' with greater contact than usual - each direction in $T_pM$ is the contact direction of $M$ with one such hyperplane.
 Moving along the ellipse $\mathcal{C}_p\cap\RP^2_\infty$ one can find isolated focal centres whose associated tangent hyperplane is over-osculating - their normal (degenerate) vectors are called \textit{binormal} and the higher contact direction is called \textit{asymptotic}.
 The local quadratic map $\f_p$ cannot detect the asymptotic directions at $p$ - one needs the terms of degree $3$.
 In \cite{M-RM-R2003}, it was shown that \textit{if $p\in M_3$, there is at least $1$ and at most $5$ asymptotic directions}.
 The local configurations of their integral curves, called \textit{asymptotic curves}, were studied in \cite{RM-R-T}.

 \textbf{\textit{ Caustic of the Gauss Map}}.
 In the setting of Lagrangian singularities, the Gauss map of a submanifold $M$ in $\R^n$ defines a Lagrangian map from the manifold of all oriented lines normal to $M$, into the unit sphere $\sph^{n-1}$ - the image of an oriented line is its unit orienting vector.
-For a surface $M$ in $\R^4$ the caustic of its Gauss map is the surface in $\sph^3$ of all unit binormal vectors of $M$.
+For a surface $M$ in $\R^4$ the caustic of its Gauss map, called \textit{binormal surface}, is the surface in $\sph^3$ formed by the unit binormal vectors of $M$.
+Its local singularities are those of caustics in $3$-space: cuspidal edges, swallowtails and $D_4$ singularities.
+They were described by Deibrelbis in \cite{Dreibelbis-BiNSurf} using the family of ``hight functions''.
 For $M$ in $\R^5$ the caustic of its Gauss map is the $3$-variety in $\sph^4$ consisting of the unit degenerate normal vectors of $M$.
-For a locally parametrised surface $M$, $\g:\R^2\to M\subset\R^n$ its family of ``hight functions'' $\{h_v(x)=\langle v,\g(x)\rangle:v\in\sph^{n-1}\}$, widely used in \cite{IRFRT}, is a generating family of the Gauss map of $M$ - whence its efficacity!
+For a locally parametrised surface $M$, $\g:\R^2\to M\subset\R^n$ its family of ``hight functions'' $\{h_v(x)=\langle v,\g(x)\rangle:v\in\sph^{n-1}\}$, widely used in \cite{IRFRT}, is a generating family of the (Lagrangian) Gauss map of $M$ - whence its efficacity!

 \textbf{ Asymptotes of the local caustic and asymptotic vectors in $T_pM$}.
 At a hyperbolic point $p\in M$ in $\R^4$ the local caustic $\mathcal{C}_p$ is, by Th.\,\ref{th:focal_quadric-indicatrix}, a hyperbola (see Th.\,\ref{th:local-caustic-R4}).
 The two points of $\mathcal{C}_p$ at $\RP^1_\infty$, say $q_a$, $q_b$, are focal centres associated to two asymptotic vectors $\ubf_a$, $\ubf_b$.
 Thus, their polar lines $\ell_{q_a}$, $\ell_{q_b}$ contain $p$ and, by Th.\,\ref{th:focal_quadric-indicatrix}, are tangent to $\E_p$ at the two points $a=\E_p(\pm\ubf_a)$, $b=\E_p(\pm\ubf_b)$.
 We get the following proposition (Fig.\ref{fig:asymptotic-tangency-pts}):